-NOTE: You can use the Password Status option in conjunction with the System Password and Setup Password options to further protect your system from unauthorized changes.
+NOTE: You can use the Password Status option in conjunction with the System Password and Setup Password options to further protect your system

 Deleting or Changing an Existing System Password

 1. When prompted, press <Ctrl><Enter> to disable the existing system password.